 Statistics and Data Analysis: Overall: use R. Its has the largest ecosystem of statistical packages.

-- For Bayesian modeling, Stan has bindings for everything, but it’s easiest to use from R, and the rest of the toolkit (brms, loo, bayesplot, etc) doesn’t have an equivalent outside of R. Turing.jl and PyMC3 are substantially slower, and Numpyro is less mature (although it can be faster on a GPU).
+- For Bayesian modeling, Stan has bindings for everything, but it’s easiest to use from R, and the rest of the toolkit (brms, loo, bayesplot, etc) doesn’t have an equivalents outside of R. Turing.jl and PyMC3 are substantially slower, and Numpyro is less mature (although it can be faster on a GPU).

 - For visualization, R has ggplot2 and ggpairs, Julia has AlgebraOfGraphics and Python has Seaborn.
 They’re all about as good as each other.

 - The data manipulation, R has the tidyverse, Python has polars and Julia has Dataframes.jl.
-I actually find Dataframes.jl to be the nicest of the bunch (with DataframesMeta).
+I actually find DataFrames.jl to be the nicest of the bunch (with DataFramesMeta).
 Polars makes you learn a whole separate DSL instead of using the base language, and the rest of the Python ecosystem uses Pandas, so you constantly have to convert back and forth.
 Pandas itself its a nonstarter - generally slow, verbose, and hard to use.

 - For geographic queries, R’s sf and Julia’s GeoStats are lovely.
 Python’s GeoPandas, being based on Pandas, is much more annoying to use.